University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Alignments_Practicals/alignment-cram.md

 ```

 As you can probably see, there is a tonne of data flashing on your screen.
-You can interupt this stream by using pressing `Ctrl + C` a few times, which should cancel the command.
+You can interupt this stream by using/pressing `Ctrl + C` a few times, which should cancel the command.

 What you just saw was the alignment information for each read in the `SRR3096662` sample.
 Lets use the pipe (`|`) and `head` command to just give us the first five lines of the file so we can start to make sense of the file format.